RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

   <img src="https://github.com/user-attachments/assets/d4cdf8da-92bf-496a-a052-42e52f125211" width="700"/>
 </div>

+---

 ## Decision Tree

-Before training the Decision Tree model, categorical features were, the dataset was preprocessed by applying **one-hot encoding** to categorical features (with drop_first=True) and splitting the data into training 70% and test 30% sets.
+Before training the Decision Tree model, categorical features were, the dataset was preprocessed by applying **one-hot encoding** to categorical features and splitting the data into training 70% and test 30% sets.
 Despite high performance on both sets, the significant gap between training and test results especially the near perfect metrics on the training set indicates **overfitting**.
 For this reason, we will apply pre-pruning to improve the model.

 <div style="display: flex; justify-content: center; gap: 20px;">